 A contact person on media

-Earlier this year, I joined CEA as a community liaison.
-Together with Julia Wise, I work in a variety of ways to support community members.
-Julia and I serve as community contact people for situations such as conflict between community members, diversity and inclusion questions in local groups, etc.
+The Community Health team at CEA works in a variety of ways to support community members.
+The team includes community contact people for situations such as conflict between community members, diversity and inclusion questions in local groups, and now media questions.

-Here are things I am often available to help with:
+Here are things the team my be available to help with:

 - Gathering and centralizing information about particular media inquiries.
 (What kind of stories does the journalist typically write — lifestyle stories, thinkpieces, or a variety?
 Who might be a good resource for the journalist’s interest areas?
 What is the journalist’s understanding of EA?
 Who else in the community is involved in the story?)